bbc/storyplayer/storyplayer-electron/Publishing.md

 The first step to build this is to build the storyplayer code and minify it.
 This builds and copies the code across to the storyplayer-electron folder.
 * Running `yarn build:electron` will build the player library and copy this and the assets across to the right folders for the electron app to use.
-* Adding `yarn build:electorn -m` will attempt to mangle/obfuscate the code.
+* Adding `yarn build:electron -m` will attempt to mangle/obfuscate the code.
 Should not be used until we're sure the player is functioning with this option in testing.

 ### Building the electron application